Killing of Yael Melnik: Police investigation

 Hussein Muassi, the construction site's security guard, noticed the couple at the site at 7 a.m., carrying two shovels.
-He saw them digging, and observed that Katura brought styrofoam and additional wooden material.
+He saw them digging, and observed that Kachura brought styrofoam and additional wooden material.
 Sand mounds at the site partially obscured the guard's line of sight, and the couple disappeared among the hills.
-According to the guard, Melnik also took part in the digging, and he saw no signs of struggle between Melnik and Katura.
-When the guard noticed that Katura had left the area, he went up to the building from his booth to get a better view, but saw nothing.
+According to the guard, Melnik also took part in the digging, and he saw no signs of struggle between Melnik and Kachura.
+When the guard noticed that Kachura had left the area, he went up to the building from his booth to get a better view, but saw nothing.
 He spotted a passerby and asked him to come along, but the passerby was busy and left.
 Both the passerby and the guard were later seen in the security cameras' footage.
 When the guard approached the spot, he saw two shovels and then noticed hands and folded fingers with nail polish.
-Eight minutes after Katura had left, the guard stood a meter and a half from the body, seeing only Melnik's hands outside the sand, motionless.
+Eight minutes after Kachura had left, the guard stood a meter and a half from the body, seeing only Melnik's hands outside the sand, motionless.
 He immediately ran back to his booth at 8:47 a.m., where his cellphone was.
 Nineteen minutes later, he called the police, fearing he might become a suspect.

 The guard joined the first police car to arrive at the scene, which carried police officer Master Sergeant Liat Turgeman and municipal inspector Husni Salah.
 The discovery of the body distressed Liat, preventing her from taking the guard's testimony, but she instructed Husni to seal off the site as a murder scene and did not allow the Magen David Adom medical team to enter.
 Husni also stopped near Melnik's bag and avoided stepping on the grave.
 Five additional police cars arrived at the site, but no one stepped on the grave until the arrival of the forensic team.
 None of the witnesses saw a tube in Melnik's mouth or hands.
 After the sand was cleared, Melnik was found with her mouth open and sand in her mouth, nose, and eyes.
-Two pairs of work gloves were found at the site, containing DNA from both Katura and Melnik.
+Two pairs of work gloves were found at the site, containing DNA from both Kachura and Melnik.
 DNA from Melnik was also found on a tube near her body, and on an empty aluminum pill blister pack folded in a V shape, which had been used to clamp Melnik's nose shut.